maja-98/Twilio-Express-App/README.md

 # Twilio-Express-App

-## User can send messages to Multiple message using there twilio App by just uploading a template file
+## User can send messages to Multiple phone numbers using their twilio App by just uploading a template file